Course Outline

 Organizing PL/SQL Program Units

-- Utilizing naming contexts to avoid identifier conflicts
+- Utilizing naming contexts to prevent identifier conflicts.

 Integrating PL/SQL with Other Languages